Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brate is averaging 31.3 receiving yards per game in three career matchups against the Rams, 14.8 more than his receiving yards prop bet over/under for Sunday's game (16.5).
+- Brate has averaged 31.3 receiving yards per game over his three career matchups against the Rams, 14.8 more than his over/under in Sunday's game.

 - Brate, in three matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.